vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/README.md

 ##### Bone Type

-The Yaw and Pitch values (after the movable range adjustment) output as Euler angle are applied to the LocalRotation of the leftEye and rightEye bones, respectively.
+The Yaw and Pitch values (after the adjustment of movable range for eyes) converted to Euler angle are applied to the LocalRotation of the leftEye and rightEye bones, respectively.

 ##### BlendShape Type

-The Yaw and Pitch values (after the movable range adjustment) output as BlendShape weight are applied to LookLeft, LookRight, LookDown, LookUp BlendShape, respectively.
+The Yaw and Pitch values (after the adjustment of movable range for eyes) converted to BlendShape weights are applied to LookLeft, LookRight, LookDown, LookUp BlendShape, respectively.

 #### LookAt Algorithm